Bairbre Dowling: Film, television and radio

 Dowling first rose to prominence for her long-running turn as Josie Tracy on the RTÉ drama serial The Riordans, which ran from 1965-1979.
-In 1980 she appeared as Maureen in Michael O'Herlihy's television film Cry of the Innocent for NBC.
-In 1983 she starred as Margaret Flaherty in a television film adaptation of J. M. Synge's The Playboy of the Western World for PBS, directed by her father Vincent Dowling.
-In 1987 she had a small role in Rod Holcomb's television film The Long Journey Home for CBS.
+In 1980, she appeared as Maureen in Michael O'Herlihy's television film Cry of the Innocent for NBC.
+In 1983, she starred as Margaret Flaherty in a television film adaptation of J. M. Synge's The Playboy of the Western World for PBS, directed by her father Vincent Dowling.
+In 1987, she had a small role in Rod Holcomb's television film The Long Journey Home for CBS.
 The film won a Regional Emmy Award.
 She had guest spots on numerous other television series, including 1st & Ten (1986), Scarlett (1994), Murder, She Wrote (1995), ER (1997), Star Trek: Voyager (2000), Crossing Jordan (2003), and Days of Our Lives (2007).

 After previously working as a child actor, Dowling returned to the silver screen as Star in Academy Award nominated filmmaker John Boorman's 1974 science fantasy epic Zardoz.
-In 1987 she appeared as Miss Higgins in Academy Award winning filmmaker John Huston's final film, The Dead, based on the James Joyce novella of the same name.
-Her final film appearance came in BAFTA winning filmmaker John Roberts' 1994 drama War of the Buttons, playing Geronimo's Mum opposite her real life husband, Colm Meaney.
+In 1987, she appeared as Miss Higgins in Academy Award winning filmmaker John Huston's final film, The Dead, based on the James Joyce novella of the same name.
+Her final film appearance came in BAFTA winning filmmaker John Roberts' 1994 drama War of the Buttons, playing Geronimo's Mum opposite her real-life husband, Colm Meaney.

 In addition to her work on television and film, Dowling was a prolific voice actress on radio.
 A longtime ensemble member of the California Artists Radio Theatre (CART), she performed in over 30 live radio play recordings.

 Personal life

-From 1977 to 1994, Dowling was married to fellow actor Colm Meaney, with whom she frequently appeared opposite on stage and screen.
+From 1977 to 1994, Dowling was married to fellow actor Colm Meaney, frequently appearing opposite him on stage and screen.
 Together they had one daughter, actress Brenda Meaney, born in 1984.

-Dowling died in 2016 from complications of Creutzfeldt-Jakob Disease.
-She was 62.
+Dowling died from complications of Creutzfeldt–Jakob disease in New York City on 20 January 2016, at the age of 62.